AdrianChC/Tech_guide_on_urban_network_for_emergency_response/README.md

 Identify socio spatial divisions inside the area of interest.
 That is non visible borders based on social features like economic status, familiarity, foundation or any other singularity.
 Make sure you have this data since it will be needed to address the allocation of some services.
 If this information is not easily available through any geospatial database (public or from any government agency) it must be consulted on field surveys.

 ## Terrain data acquisition
 Acquire a digital elevation model for the area of interest.
-This might be acquired from the USGS Earth Explorer  platform.
-Find the mission SRTM  dataset, and find the most recent capture of the area of interest.
+This might be acquired from the USGS Earth Explorer[^8] platform.
+Find the mission SRTM[^9] dataset, and find the most recent capture of the area of interest.
 Another characteristic to consider is resolution; a recommended one is 1 arc-second or 30m.
-Other sources of information might be the Copernicus Open Access Hub.
+Other sources of information might be the Copernicus Open Access Hub[^10].

 The DEM will be the main source of information to derive morphological and hydrological analysis.
 As the DEM provided by any platform would cover a bigger size area than the area of interest, it is required to clip it to a more practical size [(Figure 4)][4] in order to make processing faster.
-Use the ‘Clip raster by extend’ algorithm from the GDAL  modules; find this and any other algorithm on the Processing Toolbox.
+Use the ‘Clip raster by extend’ algorithm from the GDAL[^11] modules; find this and any other algorithm on the Processing Toolbox.

 <img src="/figs/fig04.jpg" alt="DEM covering the area of Bhopal (Madhya Pradesh, India)" width="75%"/>